utkarshb1/APB_REG/Gnumeric Plugin file/README.md

 $mkdir ~/.gnumeric/(version)/plugins/myfunc
 $cd ~/.gnumeric/(version)/plugins/myfuncs/
 ```
-Go to `path/to/your/working/directory/Interactive-Register-Debugging/apb_slave/testbench` and open file `apb.d`.
-In this file at line 278, change the file location to `path/to/working/directory/Interactive-Register-Debugging/apb_slave/testbench/data.txt`

-In the `path/to/your/working/directory/Interactive-Register-Debugging/Main_code`, there's a `reg_vf.py` file, change the file locations of the fifos at line 30 and 31 to <br>
+In the `path/to/your/working/directory/Register-Debug-using-APB/Gnumeric Plugin File/`, there's a `reg_vf.py` file, change the file locations of the fifos at line 30 and 31 to <br>
-`apb_fifo = path/to/your/working/directory/Interactive-Register-Debugging/apb_slave/sim/qemu_apb_req.fifo` and <br>
+`apb_fifo = path/to/your/working/directory/Register-Debug-using-APB/sim/qemu_apb_req.fifo` and <br>
-`fifo_read = path/to/your/working/directory/Interactive-Register-Debugging/apb_slave/testbench/data.txt` respectively.
+`fifo_read = path/to/your/working/directory/Register-Debug-using-APB/testbench/data.txt` respectively.

-Copy the plugin files from the Main_code directory to the plugin directory
+Now copy the plugin files from the `Gnumeric Plugin File` directory to the plugin directory created above in step 2.3.
 ```
-$cp path/to/your/working/directory/Interactive-Register-Debugging/Main_code/reg_vf.py /home/user/.gnumeric/(version)/plugins/myfuncs/reg_vf.py
+$cp path/to/your/working/directory/Register-Debug-using-APB/Gnumeric Plugin File/reg_vf.py /home/user/.gnumeric/(version)/plugins/myfuncs/reg_vf.py
-$cp path/to/your/working/directory/Interactive-Register-Debugging/Main_code/plugin.xml /home/user/.gnumeric/(version)/plugins/myfuncs/plugin.xml
+$cp path/to/your/working/directory/Register-Debug-using-APB/Gnumeric Plugin File/plugin.xml /home/user/.gnumeric/(version)/plugins/myfuncs/plugin.xml
 ```

-3. Change the current directory to the following: `$cd path/to/your/working/directory/Interactive-Register-Debugging/apb_slave/sim/`
+3. Change the current directory to the following: `$cd path/to/your/working/directory/Register-Debug-using-APB/sim/`

 You can see various files in this directory.<br/>
 3.1 To compile and run the Simulation, open terminal in this directory and run following commands: